Application February 15, 2024

 Homeland security agencies face a constant battle to keep drugs and weapons out of their prisons.
 In line with the growth of the drone market, more and more UAVs are being used by criminal contacts to breach prison walls and deliver contraband to inmates.
 As the UAVs progress to fly higher for longer and with greater payloads, the race to catch the enablers on the outside becomes harder.

 In the US, several counter-drone manufacturers are working with law enforcers to create legislation to allow them to bring the battle back to a level playing field.
 Currently, RF-disruption systems are only authorized to be operated by the US government and its representatives but a change to this limitation could lead to fewer illegal substances and arms within prison walls.
-While it’s unlikely that anyone will be able to use live ammunition to shoot these illicit drones out of the sky just yet, camera systems used to understand where they are being launched from, and gathering real-time high-quality imagery for use as evidence in prosecutions would be valuable defenses.
+While it’s unlikely that anyone will be able to use live ammunition to shoot these illicit drones out of the sky just yet, camera systems used to understand where they are being launched from, and gather real-time high-quality imagery for use as evidence in prosecutions would be valuable defenses.

 Our Harrier autofocus-zoom cameras are suitable for use in counter-drone and surveillance systems.
 Their excellent reliability and very high-quality video capabilities are ideal to support law enforcement and homeland security.
 For example, A manufacturer in Romania has recently ordered our Harrier 30x AF-Zoom IP Camera (based on the Sony FCB-EV9500L) for a counter-drone system.
 Additionally, a Canadian police force has been evaluating our Harrier 23x AF-Zoom IP 4K Camera for use in intelligence operations and we have supplied our Harrier 40x AF-Zoom IP Camera and our Harrier 30x AF-Zoom IP Camera (based on the Sony FCB-EV9520L) to a UK police force.